-- You could store this stuff wherever you want! - The hardware does NOT care. - What matters: everyone agrees on where to find the necessary data. - Calling convention: agreed upon system for exchanging data between caller and callee
+- You could store this stuff wherever you want! - The hardware does NOT care. - What matters: everyone agrees on where to find the necessary data.

+Calling convention: agreed upon system for exchanging data between caller and callee

+- In register %eax:

+- The return value

 - In the callee's stack frame:

 - The caller's %ebp value (previous frame pointer)

 - In the caller's frame (shared with callee):

 - Function arguments

 - Return address (saved PC value)

+- In register %eax:

+- The return value

-- In the callee's stack frame: - The caller's %ebp value (previous frame pointer)
+- In the callee's stack frame:

+- The caller's %ebp value (previous frame pointer)

 - In the caller's frame (shared with callee):

 - Function arguments

 - Return address (saved PC value)